 Therefore, these underlying mental health concerns need to be addressed if you want to increase your sex drive.
 That might be relaxation techniques or a reduced workload to combat stress or counselling for depression or anxiety.

 When you’re struggling with erectile dysfunction (ED) it can knock your confidence in the bedroom and lead to avoiding sex.
 Therefore, getting treatment for your ED could help you boost libido and put your sex life back on track.

-That might involve ED tablets, such as Viagra (Sildenafil), counselling (if your ED has a psychological cause), or lifestyle changes.
+That might involve ED tablets, such as Sildenafil (Generic Viagra), counselling (if your ED has a psychological cause), or lifestyle changes.